Yesterqueers

 Bridge Performance’s existing branding had attributes like fresh, strong, energetic and vibrant.
 While we kept to those adjectives, we wanted to position the brand as warm, inclusive and welcoming.

 After a quick market analysis of 12 national and local fitness gyms, we conducted a positioning workshop to understand how Bridge Performance could stand out in the market.
 We found that on the national level we were strongly aligned with a brand like Classpass whose website felt modern, friendly and easy to use, while we opposed brands like LA Fitness which felt dated, uninspiring and conventional.
-On a local level, we were felt closest to Crowncity Crossfit and Sancuary Fitness and furthest from Hardbore Fitness Pasadena.
+On a local level, we were felt closest to Crowncity Crossfit and Sancuary Fitness and furthest from Hardcore Fitness Pasadena.
 We gravitated towards Crowncity Crossfit’s messaging and photography which felt uplifting and inclusive.
 Meanwhile we were polar opposite to Hardcore Fitness Pasadena which felt extremely aggressive, intimidating and intense.

 Moodboarding